keatonb/keatonb.github.io/_posts/2020-05-04-least-squares-power-spectrum.md

 in particular is mopping up some of the excess power), and the central locations of the Lorentzians suffer a loss of precision.
-The only good news in this post is that, if you fit such data with least squares and you visually inspect your fits carefully to make sure you're not falling into the trap of fitting only one narrow spike of a wider feature, you likely are
+The only good news is that, if you fit such data with least squares and you visually inspect your fits carefully to make sure you're not falling into the trap of fitting only one narrow spike of a wider feature, you likely are